OpenIdentityPlatform/OpenIDM/openidm-zip/src/main/resources/samples/sample3/README.md

    $ cp create-connector/target/hrdb-connector-1.4.1.0.jar ../../connectors/

 At this point we now have a connector that is ready to go in OpenIDM.
-This connector has all the necessary files you will need to have it displayed in the UI as well as the having both the scripts and provisioner config ready to go.
+This connector has all the necessary files you will need to have it displayed in the UI.
+It has also both the scripts and provisioner config ready to go.

 6. Load the provisioner.openicf-hrdb.json file into the sample3/conf directory to be used.